Leng-TT/inet4031-lab11/README.md

 # INET4031 - Lab 11 Puppet
+## Purpose
+This repository demonstrates how Puppet can be used to automate:
+- User management
+- Group management
+- Package installation
+- Service configuration
+- Web server setup
+- Database server setup

+By treating infrastructure as code, configuration becomes consistent, repeatable, and version-controlled.
 ## User and Group Management
 The file server_users_groups.pp controls which users and groups should exist on the server.
 Puppet creates four users (user04, user05, user06, user07) and two groups (group01, group02).